gamemaster-kosen/pf2e-kosen-homebrew-content/README.md

-# pf2e-kosen-homebrew-content
+# PF2e Kosen's Homebrew content

-This modules provides homebrew content for the Pathfinder 2nd Edition game system.
+This module provides homebrew content created for the Pathfinder 2nd Edition game system.

-## What does this module provide?

-A complete list of content provided by this module will be updated below as additions are made:

-### pf2e-inner-sea-region
-- An interactive hexploration-based map of Golarion; will be updated to provide additional functionality with time.
-- Import via "PF2e Inner Sea Region" in the Adventures compendia titled "pf2e-kosen-adventures".
+This module utilises the FoundryVTT Adventure Importer functionality to provide content which can be imported into any game world.

+### Pathfinder 2nd Edition: Golarion Hexploration Maps Series

+This is a series of hexploration maps designed for the world of Golarion.

+Below find a complete record of the currently available hexploration maps and their functionality.

+#### PF2e: Inner Sea Region Hexploration Map (WORK IN PROGRESS)

+- This hexploration map is of the Inner Sea Region of Golarion.
+- Macros are provided which handle the visibility of Borders and Trade Routes.
+(See Macros tab in FoundryVTT)
+- Includes blank Journal Entries with appropriate Nation statblocks (includes custom heraldry for nations).

+#### PF2e: Darklands Hexploration Map(s) (WORK IN PROGRESS)

+- This is a series of 3 hexploration maps which feature the regions of Nar-Voth, Sekamina and Orv.
+-